 Whether you are selling a dress you wore to your own wedding, or perhaps you had a change of heart and are selling one you never wore, let’s help you price, list, and move your gown on to its next destination.

 How to Price & Care for Your Dress

 If your gown is new (within the last two years) you can sell it for about 50% of the original price tag.
 This is because newer gowns are being searched by brides looking for these hot styles.
-If your gown comes with a designer name, or even a popular indie tag (we’re looking at you, Grace Loves Lace!) then you could even price it a little higher.
+If your gown comes with a designer name, or even a popular indie tag (we’re looking at you, Grace Loves Lace!), then you could even price it slightly higher.